kasper-piskorski/docs/pages/documentation/4-migration/OWL-migration.md

  -h,--help             print usage message
  -i,--input <arg>      input owl file
  -k,--keyspace <arg>   keyspace to use
- -n,--no               dry run- write to standard out -u,--uri <arg>        uri to engine endpoint
+ -n,--no               dry run - write to standard out - not currently supported by the OWL migrator -u,--uri <arg>        uri to engine endpoint
 ```